Bioconductor/bioconductor.org/content/help/newsletters/2014_April.md

 To finish this off we make a `GRangesList` of the unshared regions.
-The list is length 3 corresponding the the 3 ranges in `gr1':
+The list is length 3 corresponding to the 3 ranges in `gr1':

     ans_eltlens <- countQueryHits(ov)